Eliot-Roxbergh/notes_pinephone/README.md

 Compared to other phones, 4G 3G coverage is similar it looks like, however 2G coverage is quite a bit worse.

-(4G only), I tried to do speed test in browser but it is too inconsitent, Firefox is too slow?
+(4G only), I tried to do speed test in browser but it is too inconsitent, Firefox is too slow (use CLI test instead)?
 And/or 4G is very variable.
 Should get around 10mbps up and down (~35ms) regardless.
 Specifically, down has registered between 4-31 mbps and up ~11 mbps.
 To compare, Iphone SE got 58/15 mbit/s (44ms).

 (TODO fill in carrier we tested on wiki pages below)